Daniel 9: 24-27

 C. and built again: And this is a

-repetition of the earlier verb, banah.
+repetition of the earlier verb, bAnAh.

 Here, it is is a niphal perfect consecutive, 3rd feminine singular.

-D. The repetition of these two verbs, shubh
+D. The repetition of these two verbs, shūbh

-and banah, gives a DIRECT connection to the first part of the verse and
+and bAnAh, gives a DIRECT connection to the first part of the verse and

 shows that the fulfillment of the restoration and building does in fact,